Cordeltadigital/react-forms/README.md

 }
 ```

-The `onSubmit` handler passed to the `Submit` component is only called if validation passes.
-The `onClick` handler
+The `onSubmit` handler passed to the `Form` component is only called if validation passes.
+Form submission is also
-passed to `Button` components does not trigger validation and is passed unvalidated values.

-The `onSubmit` handler will also be triggered when the `enter` key is pressed while form elements are active.
+triggered when the `Enter` key (or `Go` button on mobile) is pressed while form elements are active.

 ### Deep Object Structures